nachodll/GBV_EQ_DB/docs/Tables/demografia/tasa_divorcialidad.md

 # demografia.tasa_divorcialidad

 Divorce rate in Spain, disaggregated by province, sex, age group and year.
 The results for the 2005-2010 period only take into account divorces of marriages between people of different sexes.
+Age groups categories are slightly different for periods 2005-2010 and 2010-2023.

 - **Time period**: 2005-2023, annually (only heterosexual marriages for the 2005-2010 period)
 - **Regional breakdown**: provincias